Tds1234/Tds/README.md

 ------------------------------------------------
 ### `LoadProduct()`
 ##### Description
-This method is used for changing Product like men-shirt,men-suit.
+This method is used for changing current product to another product.
 ##### Required parameters
 | parameters  | Type  | Description                                      |
 |-------------|-------|--------------------------------------------------|